nanograv/QuickCW/doc/how_to_run_QuickCW.md

 enterprise_extensions
 ```

 Once these are installed `QuickCW` can be used without installation.

+## Running QuickCW
 The main analysis code can be found in `QuickCW.py`, which can be executed by running the wrapper function `runQuickMCMC.py`.

+It can also be useful to use `run_QuickCW.sh`, which adds an other layer of wrapper and can make it easier to run the analysis in the background.

+## Postprocessing